BZoennchen/Pages/_posts/2021-03-25-sonic-pi-in-15-minutes.md

 ---
 layout: post
-title:  "Live performance with Sonic Pi"
+title:  "Live Performance with Sonic Pi"
 ---

 In the past I did a 15 minute introduction for [Sonic Pi](https://sonic-pi.net/) for students at my University.